-Coastal areas in central Lombok are included in the MCMA (Marine Coastal Management Area) which has the potential to be developed as a tourist area.
-One area that is already well known is Kuta Mandalika, this tourism development will have a very broad and significant impact on economic development, efforts to preserve natural resources and the environment and will have an impact on the socio-cultural life of the community (Oktorie, 2017; Oktorie, 2018), especially local communities.
+Coastal areas in Central Lombok are included in the MCMA (Marine Coastal Management Area) which has the potential to be developed as a tourist area.
+One area that is already well known is Kuta Mandalika, this tourism development will have a very broad and significant impact on economic development, efforts to preserve natural resources and the environment and will have an impact on the socio-cultural life of the community, especially local communities.
 The development of tourist areas is able to contribute to local revenues, open business opportunities and employment opportunities and at the same time function to maintain and preserve natural and biological wealth.
-It is hoped that the development of tourism can have a good influence on the lives of the community, especially the local community and be able to encourage the development of sharing other sectors both economic (Kristian and Oktorie, 2018; Hermon, 2019), social and cultural (Hermon, 2009; Hermon, 2011; Hermon, 2012; Hermon, 2014).
+It is hoped that the development of tourism can have a good influence on the lives of the community, especially the local community and be able to encourage the development of sharing other sectors both economic, social and cultural (Hermon, 2019).
 Thus, tourism development must be based on sustainability criteria which means that development can be supported ecologically in the long term while being economically feasible, ethically and socially fair to the community.
-That is, sustainable development is an effort to develop quality of life by regulating the supply, development, utilization and maintenance of resources in a sustainable manner (Hermon, 2016; Hermon et al., 2017; Hermon et al., 2018; Hermon iet al., 2019).
+That is, sustainable development is an effort to develop quality of life by regulating the supply, development, utilization and maintenance of resources in a sustainable manner.
 The number of people who work as traders have hopes that all the merchandise and services they offer to tourists can be satisfying and later tourists will come back again to enjoy the merchandise and services they offer.